Best Online Brokerages in Singapore 2018

 With so many brokerage firms in Singapore to choose from, finding the best online broker for your needs can be a very daunting process.
-For most retail investors, commission cost of trading should be the most important factor in choosing an online broker.
-There are also other considerations like access to international markets and exchange rates.
-To help you narrow down your search, we have prepared the below guide on the best online brokers in Singapore based on different factors like commission cost of trading, international market access and exchange rates.
+To help you narrow down your search, we have prepared the below comparison of the best online brokers in Singapore based on different factors like commission cost of trading, international market access and exchange rates.